yuawano/fetal_health_classification/README.md

 ![Screenshot](images/head_pic.png)

 ## Project summary

-This is a **multiclass classification** project using **Cardiotocograph(CTG)** data to classify the fetal's wellbeing (Normal, Suspect, Pathological) in order to detect the risk of the fetal.
+This is a **multiclass classification** project using **Cardiotocograph (CTG)** data to classify the fetal's wellbeing (Normal, Suspect, Pathological) in order to help medical practitioners to detect the fetal's in risk group at early stage.
+The motivation behind this project is to end preventable death of stillbirth, neonatal and maternal death.

-The main target in this project is to
+The main target in this project are
 - Create models to identify the fetal's wellbeing
 - Detect fetal's wellbeing in the risk group ('Suspect' or 'Pathological') by data visualization in Tableau.

 For further information about this project and the results, please refer to the [presentation](https://docs.google.com/presentation/d/1a8GAKOVSXRye0OPvnsLM4sYUJHKMhU-R-i7Mjj1O4KE/edit#slide=id.p) or below.